AvanRocks/rasterizer/README.md

-# 3d-game-thing
+# rasterizer
-3D game implemented from scratch
+My attempt at making a rasterizer from scratch.

-Don't use Xlib, trust me.
+Don't use Xlib, trust me. 😭

 ## Compile